manzitresor/Portfolio/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project, please support me by following me on Github; <a href ="https://github.com/manzitresor/Hello_Microverse.git">Manzi</a> and give a star to this project.
+If you like this project, please support me
+- You can follow me on Github <a href ="https://github.com/manzitresor.git">[@githubhandle]</a>
+- You can give me a star ⭐ to this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>